-At September 30, 2018 and December 31, 2017, our investment in BOSTCO includes approximately \$6.9 million and \$7.0 million, respectively, of excess investment related to a one time buy-in fee to acquire our 42.5% interest and capitalization of interest on our investment during the construction of BOSTCO amortized over the useful life of the assets.
+At both March 31, 2018 and December 31, 2017, our investment in BOSTCO includes approximately \$7.0 million of excess investment related to a one time buy-in fee to acquire our 42.5% interest and capitalization of interest on our investment during the construction of BOSTCO amortized over the useful life of the assets.
 Excess investment is the amount by which our investment exceeds our proportionate share of the book value of the net assets of the BOSTCO entity.